Distin History, Family Crest & Coats of Arms

 Early Origins of the Distin family

 The surname Distin was first found in Northumberland where they held a family seat as Lords of the manor of Dissington in that shire.
 They are descended from Dica, and Dicatun which means "Dica's farm."
 Dissington Hall in North Dissington is a privately owned country mansion which for centuries has been in the hands of the Delaval family.
 One branch of the family was found at Ashington, again in Northumberland.
 "The persons who are first named in the records as connected with the property here, are the Morwicks, Lumleys, and Fitzhughs; the family of Essendon (the modern Ashington) are mentioned as lords of the manor at the close of the 13th century."

-Important Dates for the Distin family
+Early History of the Distin family

 This web page shows only a small excerpt of our Distin research.
 Another 157 words (11 lines of text) covering the years 1330, 1427, 1450, 1547, 1602, 1402, 1597 and 1547 are included under the topic Early Distin History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Dishington, Distin, Dissington, Eshington, Dyshington, Dissyngton and many more.

 Early Notables of the Distin family (pre 1700)

 Notable amongst the family name during their early history was Thomas Dishington of Ardross who received a charter in 1402 from Robert III; John Dishington, one of the Gentleman...